Noise-Induced Hearing Loss

 - Firecrackers and firearms

-Although being aware of decibel levels is important to help us protect our hearing, how far away we are from the source and how long we are exposed to the sound are equally important.
+Your distance from the source of the sound and the length of time you are exposed to the sound are also important factors in protecting your hearing.
 A good rule of thumb is to avoid noises that are too loud, too close, or last too long.

 How can noise damage our hearing?